Mohammad1745/cachifyjs/README.md

 The `setCache` function allows you to set new cached data in your frontend application.
 The data could be api response, any app state, you name it.
 With this new feature, you can easily set any data in the cache without depending on any type of network request or API call.
 To set cached data, import the `setCache` function into your JavaScript file and pass a `config` and `data` to the function.
 The function will  set new data in cache.

 Here's an example:
 ```
 import {setCache} from "cachifyjs";

-function setWishListCache (data) {
+async function setWishListCache (data) {
     // configuration for updating
     const config = {
         key: `wishlist`,//Be sure to not use any key that has been used for any other cache